arrow backward icon

 Overview of upright MRI machines

-Upright MRI scanners allow patients to choose between standing, sitting, leaning, or lying positions.
+Upright MRI scanners allow patients to switch between multiple positions like standing, sitting, leaning, or lying positions.
 However, this is sometimes recommended by your doctor, depending on the body part in question.

 Upright MRIs use a technique referred to as weight-bearing or positional.
 It allows the patient to position themselves so that the scanner captures the exact position one is feeling pain.